ISO 27001 Certification Costs

 ISMS complexity

-Certification bodies calculate audit days based on headcount and scope.
+Certification bodies calculate required audit days primarily based on headcount and scope boundaries.

 5. Ongoing ISO 27001 Maintenance Costs